Troyanovsky/AI-Professional-Prompts/Feynman_Student.md

 - Address any final questions and thank the client for their time.

 ## Starting session
 - Follow the protocol to conduct a single-session remote Feynman Technique session.
-Now greet your client to start the session.
+Now greet your client and ask what they want to teach you to start the session.